 Skip to main content

 Some dishes just feel like home, and for me, Sfeeha is one of them.
-It's my husband’s favourite dish, and my dad loved it just as much before him.
-I still remember watching my dad carefully prepare the meat filling before taking it to the local baker, who would turn it into the fluffiest mini thin pizzas that melted in your mouth.
+It's your stepdad's favourite dish, and your granddad loved it just as much before him.
+I still remember watching your granddad carefully prepare the meat filling before taking it to the local baker, who would turn it into the fluffiest mini thin pizzas that melted in your mouth.
 Every bite of Sfeeha brings back those warm, nostalgic memories... it’s more than just food; it’s a family tradition.

-This is my quick and easy twist on it!
-Instead of traditional meat, I use Isn't Beef plant-based mince, and for extra convenience, I swap out the dough for mini tortilla wraps.
-It’s a simple shortcut, but it still delivers all the comforting flavours I grew up with!
+Here’s my quick and easy twist for us!
+Instead of the traditional meat, I use Isn’t Beef plant-based mince, and for a little shortcut, I swap the dough for mini tortilla wraps.
+It’s simple, convenient, and still has all the comforting flavours that make this dish so special.
+I hope one day, when you make it yourself, it reminds you of our family kitchen and the love baked into every bite.

 Ingredients for the Meat Filling: